desktop/desktop/docs/process/testing.md

   - [ ] Published repository, network action - `Publish button` disabled (don't interfere with existing action)

 ### Github.com
-  - [ ] If Desktop linked to .com (/settings/applications), the Desktop icon should show on File Revisions tab for all Pull Requests.
+  - [ ] If Desktop linked to .com (/settings/applications), the Desktop icon should show on File Revisions tab for all Pull Requests
     - [ ] Clicking the "computer icon" opens from a Pull Request page opens the branch on Desktop
   - [ ] `Open in Desktop` button under a repo's `Clone and Download` button should open repo in Desktop
   - [ ] If private email is enabled (http://github.com/settings/emails), user is blocked from pushing to all associated repositories on Desktop?
   - [ ] If user updates name in Settings, change should reflect in Preferences

-### Pull Request list + CI status (v1.1)
+### Pull Request list + Continuous Integration (CI) status
- - [ ] Pull request list shown as tab on Branch list
+ - [ ] Pull request list shown as tab on Branch list; quality shown in tab
-   - [ ] Only open Pull Requests are reflected; closed Pull Requests not shown in the list
+   - [ ] Only open Pull Requests are reflected; closed Pull Requests are not shown in the list
- - [ ] Pull Request toolbar status is surfaced with yellow, green or red icon, or no icon if no status
+ - [ ] Pull Request toolbar status is surfaced with yellow/green/red icon, or no icon if no status
  - [ ] If no pull requests, then no badge shown, and Pull Request tab shows `0`
    - [ ] User shown current branch in text area, and given option to create a new branch or create new pull request
  - [ ] Pull request for the current branch selected by default, with pull-request-number badge in header
    - [ ] Pull request list can be filtered; `esc` key clears filter; arrow keys can scroll list
-   - [ ] Results in chronological order, with name, id number, date, username, and CI status
+   - [ ] Results in chronological order, with name, id number, date, username, and CI status (if enabled)
      - [ ] Status checks run frequently in background, especially if yellow
      - [ ] If user hovers over CI status icons, tooltips show individual/group status details
  - [ ] PR status can be updated independently of respective PR